 TCM’s parallel recommendation to eat protein in small amounts – roughly 10-15 percent of the total diet, reflects the traditional assertion that although it is important, too much protein becomes a burden to the Kidneys.
 In Healing With Whole Foods, Paul Pitchford lists excessive protein consumption as one of the most common ways that modern people damage the Kidneys.
 Fortunately for people with a “meat tooth”, curbing excess is more easily done than strengthening deficiency, as would be the remedy for reversing malnourishment.
 Excess is typically treated by cutting out the offending behaviours and introducing a period of cleansing into the diet and lifestyle.
 Deficient conditions, on the other hand, usually require a slow and steady reinforcement, which necessitates consistent efforts and ample rest.
 Rebuilding the adrenals from deficiency is no exception, because depending on the state of depletion, and the degree to which someone immerses themselves in a restorative way of life, the process can easily take years.
 Typically, a minimum of seven years of sincere efforts yields significant adrenal recovery.
 Therefore, it is far preferable to take steps immediately towards reversing a pattern of overexertion, than it would be to pull oneself out of the quagmires of fatigue.
 This is even more important for women to heed, because during the reproductive phase of a woman’s life, the ovaries are responsible for maintaining a number of hormonal roles that are vital to her overall health.
 At menopause, when the ovaries shut down, these roles are shifted to… you guessed it, the adrenals.
 So if a woman’s adrenals are already in a state of exhaustion from having their life force squandered, it’s more likely that the transition to menopause will be a difficult one.
 It’s never too soon to start investing in adrenal vitality.

 Recall from Spleen season that large amounts of carbs, sugar, protein, or fat in the evening meal means that the digestive system is working on that during the night, instead of letting the body complete the critical, restorative tasks that it needs to undertake during sleep.
 This is as much of an imperative for the Kidney-adrenals as it is for the Spleen, because if the body is in major metabolizing mode while we sleep, the Kidneys aren’t accessing deep rest either.
 The Chinese theory of the organs’ diurnal rhythms identifies the time of the Kidneys’ peak performance as occurring from 5pm-7pm.
 Feeling extremely droopy or ready to collapse on a regular basis at this time betrays their deficient state.
 Holistic medicine teaches that the time when the adrenals naturally enter their regenerative phase is 11:00 pm, and in order that they do so, the whole body must be in deep, delta wave sleep.
 Right around that time of night, if we stay up, we will get a resurgence of energy that can be interpreted as a “second wind.”
 If we push past the initial 10:00 o’clock drowsiness, it feels good to ride the wave of mental freshness that follows.
-But this is now the adrenals’ deep reserves that’s being accessed.
+But this is now the adrenals’ deep reserves that are being accessed.
 To spend this newly unlocked potential is to subtract it from the regenerative process, which means a withdrawal from the next day’s potency.
 The person with adrenal health on their mind should go to bed by 10pm at the latest, but 9:30 is even better.
-Rebuilding this function requires a minimum of eight hours of sleep per night.
+Rebuilding this function from deficiency requires a minimum of eight hours of sleep per night.
 So the two forms of health wisdom are compatible on this level as well, since eating a light supper between 5:00 and 7:00pm allows for a period of initial digestion and unwinding, before hitting the hay.

-Coming back to the Kidneys, the Lung article introduced the alternate connotation of the Jing as the container of an individual’s ideal life path, or their extent of creative potential.
+The Lung article introduced the alternate connotation of the Jing as the container of an individual’s ideal life path, or their extent of creative potential.
 Additionally, the Kidneys are also the keepers of the will.
 Our uniquely human ability to act from the force of our individual volition comes from the Kidney’s storehouse.
 The degree to which we manifest the unique purpose that Heaven mandates for us rests upon how skillfully we apply our will, exteriorly in life circumstances, and interiorly in self-reflection.
 The vast majority of us use this power to figure out how to get what we want, then “make our lives happen,” by moving ourselves from one situation to the next.
-Following a child’s development of self-consciousness on the road to becoming an individual, this learned approach to the creation of our lives is virtually unavoidable, and in the terms of Chinese cosmology, is synonymous with the child fracturing off from the primordial Dao, and losing “original nature”.
-The ensuing trend involves a conditioning over the lifespan towards serving one’s instinctual desires, personal wishes, and the preferences of the senses and the mind, until one has progressed to a deep state of entrenchment within the constitutional framework.
-In short, we tend to get bogged down in mundane consciousness, becoming totally identified with the personality.
-From this perspective, there’s no other way of being and acting, than to forcibly maneuver and manipulate the events of our lives to either change or stay the same.
-But the eventual result of wielding the will in this way is to tax it to exhaustion, because this way of being in the world requires its exorbitant expenditure.
+Following a child’s development of self-consciousness on the road to becoming an individual, this learned approach to the creation of our lives is virtually unavoidable, and in the terms of Chinese cosmology, is a consequence of the child fracturing off from the primordial Dao, and losing “original nature”.
+The trend that ensues involves a conditioning over the lifespan towards serving one’s instinctual desires, personal wishes, and the preferences of the senses and the mind, until one has progressed to a deep state of entrenchment within one’s constitutional framework.
+In short, we tend to get bogged down in mundane consciousness, becoming totally identified with the personality, or what has been called “the false self” in the literary world of TCM.
+From this perspective, there’s no other way of being and acting, than to forcibly maneuver and manipulate the events of our lives by the machinations of the mind.
+But the eventual result of the mind wielding the will in this way is to tax the will to exhaustion, because this way of being in the world requires its exorbitant expenditure.